-National Institute for Civil Discourse is inviting people from all over the country to take part in NICD's Initiative to Revive Civility and help "Set the Table for Civility."
-NICD and more than 80 national and local partner organizations are urging Americans to make a special effort when you gather with friends and family and take some time to:
+Help "Set the Table for Civility" with NICD and more than 80 national and local partner organizations when you gather with friends and family by taking some time to:

 - Pause and reflect on the need to heal the divisions in our country; and